rogerscrafford/rogerscrafford/README.md

   The goal is to make them play better than when they came from the builder.
   I succeed more often than not.

-- I’m looking for first readers for the fiction I write.
+- I’m also looking for first readers for the fiction I write.
   These usually take the form of contemporary mystery/crime.
   If you're remotely interested, you can usually reached me here: roger [at] scrafford [dot] com

 <!---